Swathy-Chandran/project-development-case-study/README.md

 This repository documents my development process, problem-solving approach, and technical decisions across multiple projects.
 It highlights how I design, build, debug, and improve real-world applications.

-This case study was created as part of a technical evaluation to demonstrate my approach to building real-world applications, with focus on full stack development, AI-driven solutions, and system design.
+Demonstrates my approach to building real-world applications, with focus on full stack development, AI-driven solutions, and system design.
 ## 🛠️ Overall Development Approach

 For my projects, I followed a structured development approach: